exercism/problem-specifications/exercises/luhn/description.md

 Validating a Number
 ------
+Strings of length 1 or less are not valid.
+Spaces are allowed in the input, but they should be stripped before checking.
+All other non-digit characters are disallowed.

-As an example, here is a valid (but fictitious) Canadian Social Insurance Number.
+As an example of a valid string, here is a fictitious Canadian Social Insurance Number.

 ```